GfellerLab/PLDpred/README.txt

 ###############

-The prediction of ligand length distribution is computed with the function PLDpred, taking as input a vector or dataframe of HLA sequences.
+The prediction of ligand length distribution is computed with the function PLDpred, taking as input a vector or dataframe of HLA sequences (must contain a1 and a2 domain and minimum length of 181 amino acids).
 Important to mention that predictions are only available for HLA-gene A, B or C. HLA-alleles and HLA-genes are defined separately using arguments "allele" and "gene".

 #### INSTALLATION ####